Online education: The foundations of online teaching Quiz Answers

 • Clearly stated

-• Personalised
+• Personalized

 • Loosely stated to encourage creativity

 Q8.
-One of the student’s in Prita’s class is dominating the discussion forums.
+One of the students in Prita’s class is dominating the discussion forums.
 According to the facilitator, what is the recommended way of dealing with this situation?

 • Privately contact the student and manage the situation in a sensitive and empathetic way